psusmit/weather-prediction-using-RNN/README.md

-# weather-prediction-using-RNN
+# weather-prediction-using-RNN(LSTM)
-A simple RNN used to predict the weather of next hour
+A simple LSTM used to predict the weather of next hour